daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

-plt.title('Average Client Age by Education Level') plt.xticks(rotation=45)  # Rotate x-axis labels for better readability plt.tight_layout() plt.show()
+plt.title('Average Client Age by Education Level') plt.xticks(rotation=45)  # Rotate x-axis labels for better readability plt.tight_layout() plt.savefig('plot-1.png')
 ```

-Run the file in your IDE terminal using `python3 client_age_by_education.py` and you should see the visualization.
+Run the file in your IDE terminal using `python3 client_age_by_education.py` and you should see the visualization plot saved as `plot-1.png`.

 ### Step 3: Analysis and Visualization of Contact Duration and Campaign Outcome through Correlation